Deterministic Hallucination Detection in Medical VQA via Confidence-Evidence Bayesian Gain: Experiments

 Table~\ref{tab:efficiency} compares the computational requirements and resulting average performance for each method.
 With the standard setting $M{=}10$, SE requires 10 autoregressive generations plus $O(M^2){=}O(100)$ pairwise entailment comparisons per sample.
 VASE doubles the generation cost to 20 passes plus the same entailment overhead.
 RadFlag also requires $M$ generations and entailment checks.
 All three methods additionally require loading and running a DeBERTa-v2-xlarge-MNLI model alongside the target MLLM, and all involve hyperparameters ($M$, sampling temperature~$T$, and for VASE, the vision-amplified ratio~$\alpha$).

 In contrast, CEBaG requires exactly \textbf{three forward passes}: one autoregressive generation and two teacher-forced scoring passes (with and without the image).
 No external model is needed, and no hyperparameters require tuning.
-The scoring passes are substantially cheaper than generation because they process fixed token sequences without autoregressive decoding.
-Moreover, CEBaG is \textbf{deterministic}, whereas sampling-based methods introduce variance that requires averaging over multiple runs for stable estimates.
-Despite its simplicity and efficiency, CEBaG achieves the highest average AUC (67.9\%) and AUG (57.2\%) across all settings, significantly outperforming the computationally expensive baselines.
+The scoring passes are substantially cheaper than generation as they process fixed token sequences without autoregressive decoding.
+Despite its simplicity and efficiency, CEBaG achieves the highest average AUC (67.9\%) and AUG (57.2\%) across all settings, outperforming the computationally expensive baselines.